Rural sociology: Australia and New Zealand

-Though early scholars of rural sociology in Australasia tout it for its critical lens, publications in the 2010s and 2020s have accused the discipline of omitting the experiences of indigenous peoples, failing to account for class based differences, discounting the importance of race and ethnicity, and only recently incorporating in studies of women in rural places.
+Though early scholars of rural sociology in Australasia tout it for its critical lens, publications in the 2010s and 2020s have accused the discipline of omitting the experiences of indigenous peoples, failing to account for class-based differences, discounting the importance of race and ethnicity, and only recently incorporating in studies of women in rural places.
 Work on rural women in the region has often incorporated white feminism and used a colonial lens.
 As a response, scholars, particularly in New Zealand (Aotearoa), have begun to focus on the experiences of the Māori in rural areas, while likewise shifting from solving issues of farmers to rural residents.
-A few scholars in Australia have likewise begun to incorporate the experiences of Aboriginal peoples into their scholarship, some of whom are indigenous scholars themselves.
-In particular, Chelsea Joanne Ruth Watego, and Aileen Moreton-Robinson have risen to prominence in recent years, though the later two identify more as indigenous feminist scholars then rural sociology scholars.
+A few scholars in Australia have likewise begun to incorporate the experiences of Aboriginal peoples into their scholarship, including some who are indigenous scholars themselves.
+In particular, Chelsea Joanne Ruth Watego, and Aileen Moreton-Robinson have risen to prominence in recent years, though the latter two identify more as indigenous feminist scholars than rural sociology scholars.

-Today many prominent scholars do not belong to a department of rural sociology, but rather related disciplines such as geography in the case of Ruth Liepins, Indigenous Studies in the case of Sandy O'Sullivan, or Arts, Education, and Law in the case of Barbara Pini.
-Today courses in the discipline can be studied at a small number of institutions: University of Western Sydney (Hawkesbury), Central Queensland University, Charles Sturt University, and the Department of Agriculture at the University of Queensland.
-Additionally, academics who publish in the discipline, such as Ann Pomeroy, Barbara Pini, Laura Rodriguez Castro, and Ruth Liepins, can be found at University of Otago, Griffith University, and Deakin University.
+Today, many prominent scholars do not belong to a department of rural sociology, but rather to related disciplines such as geography in the case of Ruth Liepins, and Indigenous Studies in the case of Sandy O'Sullivan, or Arts, Education, and Law in the case of Barbara Pini.
+Today, courses in the discipline can be studied at a small number of institutions: University of Western Sydney (Hawkesbury), Central Queensland University, Charles Sturt University, and the Department of Agriculture at the University of Queensland.
+Additionally, academics who publish in the discipline, such as Ann Pomeroy, Barbara Pini, Laura Rodriguez Castro, and Ruth Liepins, can be found at the University of Otago, Griffith University, and Deakin University.